adsabs/adsabs.github.io/blog/_posts/2021-04-15-affils-update.md

 You can also use affiliations directly as part of your search, just as you can other metadata fields like title, year, and bibstem.
 We have a number of different keywords with which to access affiliations:

-* *aff*: This field holds the raw affiliation string -- whatever text is supplied to us by a publisher or author as representing one or more authors' affiliation or host institution. (e.g. aff:"SRON").
+* *aff*: This field holds the raw affiliation string -- whatever text is supplied to us by a publisher or author as representing one or more authors' affiliation or host institution. (e.g. aff:&ldquo;SRON").
 Use this if you're looking for a specific string (rather than a specific identifier) in an affiliation; it does not use the curated identifiers as part of the search.

 * *aff_id*: This field can be used to search for affiliation identifications curated by the ADS, including synonyms with other institutional identifier systems like GRID and ROR.
-It requires you to use the controlled dictionary of identifiers specified <here> (https://github.com/adsabs/CanonicalAffiliations/blob/master/parent_child.tsv).
+It requires you to use the controlled dictionary of identifiers specified [here](https://github.com/adsabs/CanonicalAffiliations/blob/master/parent_child.tsv).
 It does not expand the search to include an institution's children.

 * *inst*: This field is a shortcut to enable you to search for institutions without requiring you to know their parent.
 It also allows you to search the affiliation identifications curated by the ADS, including synonyms with other institutional identifier systems like GRID and ROR.
 Unlike aff_id, it expands the search to include an institution's children.
 It is convenient for unique institutions such as the "CfA".
 However, for an institution that is not unique, such as "Inst Phy", you will want to include the parent to disambiguate.

 Some examples:

 * Sometimes, there are multiple ways of obtaining the same affils.
-For example, all of the following will return the Center for Astrophysics: inst:"CfA" == inst:"Harvard U/CfA" == inst:"SI/CfA" = aff_id:"CfA".
-Conversely, aff_id:"SI" returns only affiliation "Smithsonian Institution"
+For example, all of the following will return the Center for Astrophysics: inst:&ldquo;CfA" == inst:&ldquo;Harvard U/CfA" == inst:&ldquo;SI/CfA" = aff_id:&ldquo;CfA".
+Conversely, aff_id:&ldquo;SI" returns only affiliation "Smithsonian Institution"

-* Inst is generally more "greedy" in matching than aff_id, so while aff_id:"SI" only returns papers that are identified with only the parent "Smithsonian Institution", inst:"SI" returns affiliation "Smithsonian Institution", plus CfA (Center for Astrophysics), MNH (Museum of Natural History), Air Sp Mus (Air and Space Museum), which are children of SI.
+* Inst is generally more "greedy" in matching than aff_id, so while aff_id:&ldquo;SI" only returns papers that are identified with only the parent "Smithsonian Institution", inst:&ldquo;SI" returns affiliation "Smithsonian Institution", plus CfA (Center for Astrophysics), MNH (Museum of Natural History), Air Sp Mus (Air and Space Museum), which are children of SI.

 * Likewise,

-    aff_id:"Inst Phy" returns no results
+    aff_id:&ldquo;Inst Phy" returns no results

-    inst:"Inst Phy" returns results from many Institutes of Physics.
+    inst:&ldquo;Inst Phy" returns results from many Institutes of Physics.

 * But you can use inst searches to get specific results, like,

-    inst:"UNAM/Inst Phy" (National Autonomous University of Mexico's Institute of Physics)
+    inst:&ldquo;UNAM/Inst Phy" (National Autonomous University of Mexico's Institute of Physics)

-    inst:"NTU/Inst Phy" (National Taiwan University's Institute of Physics)
+    inst:&ldquo;NTU/Inst Phy" (National Taiwan University's Institute of Physics)

-    inst:"U Amsterdam/Inst Phy" (University of Amsterdam's Institute of Physics)
+    inst:&ldquo;U Amsterdam/Inst Phy" (University of Amsterdam's Institute of Physics)

 **Tips for searching:**

 If you do not see the results you expect, one or more of the following may help:

-- Check the spelling against our controlled list of institutions (we may be using an English equivalent, such as "University of" instead of "Universite de" or "Center" instead of "Centre").
+- Check the spelling against our [controlled list of institutions](https://github.com/adsabs/CanonicalAffiliations/blob/master/parent_child.tsv); we may be using an American English equivalent, such as "University of" instead of "Universite de" or "Center" instead of "Centre".

 * Sometimes we elevate an institution to a parent level so that it may have children/divisions (e.g. Both "NASA" and "NASA Goddard" are at the parent level so that we can subdivide "NASA Goddard" into units).